aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 )
 ```

 This variable in main.go keeps track of all frames so far.
-Just increase it's value in the main-update function:
+Just increase its value in the main-update function:

 ```go {3}
 //go:export update